-Training activity for the members of the Investment Sub-Committee has commenced with further training planned for the financial year 2013/14 to enable Councillors charged with the governance of the Fund to execute their role as a quasi-trustee effectively.
+Training activity for the members of the Investment Sub-Committee has been undertaken during the financial year 2013/14 to enable Councillors charged with the governance of the Fund to execute their role as a quasi-trustee effectively.
+On 15 April 2014, the Policy and Resources Committee agreed to establish a Local Government Pension Scheme Pension Fund Forum which once operational will report to the Investment Sub Committee.